Mitigation of UE Antenna Calibration Errors via Differential STBC in Cell-Free Massive MIMO

 where $\mathbf{\widehat{G}}_{k,l}^{\mathrm{UL}} \in \mathbb{C}^{N_{\mathrm{AP}} \times N_{\mathrm{UE}}}$ is the estimated \ac{UL} channel matrix, and $\rho_{k,l}$ is a proper scaling factor that will be specified later.
-As shown in \cite{MultiAntennaStefano}, this beamformer eliminates inter-stream interference at each UE under perfect calibration and channel state information.
+As shown in \cite{MultiAntennaStefano}, this beamformer can eliminate inter-stream interference at each UE.
 We therefore refer to this locally computable precoder as \ac{ZISI}.
-Given \eqref{Eq:ReceivedSignalDL}, a soft estimate of the data symbols $\mathbf{s}_k^{p}$ is \cite{MultiAntennaStefano}:
+Given \eqref{Eq:ReceivedSignalDL}, a soft estimate of the data symbols $\mathbf{s}_k^{p}$ is obtained in conventional CF-mMIMO as \cite{MultiAntennaStefano}